arks-org/arks.github.io/content/_posts/2025-07-20-ark-access-to-open-data-at-the-national-library-of-france.md

 When we began the [dataBnF](https://data.bnf.fr) project, these ARKs were often overlooked by users.
 They appeared at the bottom of the page, while the impersistent page URLs that appeared up top in the browser’s location bar tended to get used for citation.
 This is a common problem for all persistent identifier (PID) types, and our solution was to make sure that the ARK appears in the location bar.
 This encourages the use of ARKs in citations and in search engine indexes (SEO).

-We also wanted to simplify and rationalize the sometimes confusing mix of ways to access different representations of a resource, such as the  HTML page or RDF serialization.
-Prior to the project, there were at least three ways:
+We also wanted to simplify and rationalize the sometimes confusing mix of ways to access different representations of a resource, such as the  HTML page or RDF/XML representation (the set of [semantic triples](https://en.wikipedia.org/wiki/Semantic_triple) whose subject or object is the URL).
+When we started out,

-- For the impersistent page URL, adding a .rdf inflection led to the RDF/XML representation of the resource (the set of triples whose subject or object is the URL).
+- adding an `.rdf` suffix to the ARK URL led to the RDF/XML representation,
-- The same was true for the ARK URL
+- adding an `.rdf` suffix to the impersistent page URL did the same thing, and
-- [HTTP content
+- using [HTTP content
-  negotiation](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-negotiation) allowed a software client to request a given representation using HTTP headers.
+  negotiation](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-negotiation) via a software client was a third way.

 ## Where we got to

 To simplify the user experience and our own maintenance, we added download buttons to help users explicitly request a representation.
 We also took advantage of the ARK variant qualifier mechanism to support the same thing for software (and human) clients.
-Since the website redesign, access to different representations of the resource is provided using the following qualifiers:
+Since the website redesign, access to different representations of the resource is provided using the following qualifiers (suffixes):

 - `.rdf` = `.rdfxml` for RDF/XML
 - `.rdfnt` for N-triples